warriors-life/memory-allocator/CONTRIBUTING.md

 # Contribution
-Thank you for deciding to contribute a feature or bug fix to ProjectName!
+Thank you for deciding to contribute a feature or bug fix to memory-allocator!
 Please read the following to get started.

 ## Installation
 ```sh